Cambalache Forest Reserve: Flora

 More than 150 trees and large shrubs have been identified in the forest.
 Common trees include Cecropia, Schefflera, and Tabebuia heterophylla.
 The endemic Puerto Rican royal palm (Roystonea borinquena) and Palma de Sierra (Gaussia attenuata) are also found in the forest.
 Zanthoxylum martinicense inhabits xeric areas.
 Eugenia biflora and Eugenia ligustrina are found in the forest.
 The hillsides and valleys are home to distinct vegetation zones.
 The valleys have lost most of their original vegetation and instead feature scrubby secondary forests and planted teak groves.

 Fauna

 The forest is home to at least two endangered species: the Puerto Rican boa (Epicrates inornatus) and the red fruit bat (Stenoderma rufum).
 Some other animals found in the forest are the Puerto Rican lizard cuckoo (Coccyzus vieilloti), the Puerto Rican tody (Todus mexicanus), the green mango (Anthracothorax viridis), the Puerto Rican bullfinch (Melopyrrha portoricensis), the Puerto Rican oriole (Icterus portoricensis), and Adelaide's warbler (Setophaga adelaidae).
-There is also a large variety of butterfly species some of which are rare.
+As part of the wider Northern Karst Belt conservation zone, the Cambalache forest reserve has been designated an Important Bird Area by BirdLife International since 2007 due to the high occurrence of both endemic and migratory species.
+There is also a large variety of butterfly species, some of which are rare.

 Recreation

+Hiking trail in the Garrochales section of the forest.

-Parts of the forest are open to visitors with opportunities for hiking, camping and biking.
-The visitors' area is located by highway PR-22.
+Parts of the forest are open to visitors with opportunities for bird and butterfly watching, hiking, camping and biking.
+The visitors' area is located at PR-682, by highway PR-22.